 It was little used before the Federal Circuit’s 2009 ruling raised the prospects for astronomical damages.
 The court, which specializes in patent law, said at the time it could be creating a “cottage industry of false marking litigation.”

 Elimination of the false-marking provision was part of an overhaul of the U.S. patent system signed by President Barack Obama on Sept.
 16, 2011.

 The case is Brooks v.
 Dunlop Manufacturing Inc., 12-1164, U.S. Court of Appeals for the Federal Circuit (Washington).
 The lower court case is Brooks v.
 Dunlop Manufacturing Inc., 10- 4341, U.S. District Court for the Northern District of California (San Francisco).

-Apple Inc. (AAPL) failed to persuade a federal judge to rule that two Samsung Electronics Co.
+Apple Inc. (AAPL:US) failed to persuade a federal judge to rule that two Samsung Electronics Co.
 (005930) patents are unenforceable because they allegedly were obtained through manipulation.

 U.S. District Judge Lucy Koh in San Jose, California, said in an order yesterday that she won’t consider Apple’s legal arguments about the Samsung patents because a jury found that the iPad-maker hadn’t infringed them.
 Samsung has said the patents are essential to an industry standard for 3G mobile technology.
 It sued Apple last year, accusing it of infringement.